jjanbol/projects/README.md

 ![screenshot3](code_assistant_3.png)
 _____________________________________________________________________________________________________________________
-To further enrich the learning experience, our assistant retrieves additional reading materials from sources such as Wikipedia.
+To further enrich the learning experience, the assistant retrieves additional reading materials from sources such as Wikipedia.
 These materials help users develop a broader conceptual understanding of the topic beyond just the implementation.
 This ensures that users not only know how to write the code but also grasp the underlying principles that govern the operation.
 _____________________________________________________________________________________________________________________